 - Work with faculty mentors with whom you can pursue research.

-- Earn a dual degree in computer science and engineering through Fontbonne’s agreements with the University of Missouri-Kansas City and Washington University in St. Louis.
+- Earn a Bachelor of Science degree in either applied mathematics or computer science from Fontbonne and an engineering degree from either the University of Missouri-Kansas City or Washington University in St. Louis.
+Learn more about the dual degree program.

 - Enjoy the small-campus feel of camaraderie, community and service.

-- Earn a minor in computer science, cyber security, or management information systems.
+- Earn a minor in computer science, cyber security, data analytics or management information systems.

 How Will I Benefit from this Major?